mohitpai/journey-optimizer.en/help/using/event/about-analytics.md

 For this to work with Adobe Analytics, you must:

 1. Activate the report suite you want to use.
 [Learn more](#leverage-analytics-data)
-1. Enable Journey Optimizer to use the data source.
+1. Enable Journey Optimizer to use your Adobe Analytics data source.
 [Learn more](#activate-analytics-data)
 1. Add a specific event in your journey.
 [Learn more](#event-analytic)

 >[!NOTE]